-For the year ended December 31, 2022, our principal capital expenditures mainly related to term accounts that presented as financial assets.
+For the year ended December 31, 2022, our principal capital expenditures mainly related to capitalized development expenses and to laboratory equipment and furniture and office equipment.

 For the year ended December 31, 2021, our principal capital expenditures mainly related to purchases of laboratory equipment and investments in the construction of new clean rooms.